Is the Interjoint technology suitable to build inclined roofs?

 Is the Interjoint technology suitable for modular construction?

-The Interjoint concept is originally based on the benefits obtained from the lean construction, standardization, and modularity.
+The Interjoint concept is originally based on the benefits obtained from the prefabrication, standardization, and modularity.
 These connectors are more than ideal to build modular steel frames and assemble them on site.

-YES.
-Presently, we are delivering our products in Puerto Rico.
-We are scaling our business to start delivering in Florida and Texas soon.
+Presently, we are manufacturing and shipping our products in Puerto Rico, USA.
+We are scaling our business to start shipping the Interjoint technology and the Interjoint Building Kits in the US Virgin Islands, the Dominican Republic, and the US continental states.

 The kits we sell include all the components of the construction system necessary to build the structure as shown.
-However, some components availability such as galvalume, sunscreens and glass are subjected to our suppliers stock.
-Normally, we sell all the galvanized steel components and Interjoint connectors.
+However, some components availability such as galvalume, sunscreens and glass are subjected to our supplier’s stock.
+Normally, we sell all the galvanized steel components and Interjoint connectors and the customer acquires other components separately.

 What are the warranty terms and conditions?

 For the steel and wooden kits, Zero Damage guarantees the quality and performance of the kit components until delivered to the customer.
 In addition, Zero Damage allows a fifteen (15) calendar days period, starting when the kit is delivered, for claims and complaints.
 If Zero Damage manages the installation of the kit, then the fifteen-days period will start when the installation is completed.
-During the fifteen-days period, Zero Damage could partially or fully replace the kit or any of its components with no charge if concluded that it was delivered with manufacturing defects and not because of the customer mishandling of the product.
-Zero Damage does not guarantees nor replaces any steel, wooden or any other kit component beyond the fifteen-days period as previously defined for any damage including rust, paint damage, scratches, or the natural material deterioration.
+During the fifteen-days period, Zero Damage could partially or fully replace the kit or any of its components without charge if it was concluded that it was delivered with manufacturing defects and not because of the customer mishandling of the product.
+Zero Damage does not guarantee nor replace for free any steel, wooden or any other kit component beyond the fifteen-days period as previously defined for any damage including rust, paint damage, scratches, or the natural material deterioration.

 If the installation is not managed by Zero Damage, the company will not be responsible for any damage caused to the kit components during the installation or due to the handling of the kit before and/or after the installation.

-Do the Interjoint connectors withstand earthquakes and wind loads?
+Do the Interjoint connectors withstand earthquakes and storm wind loads?

 Though this technology has been engineered for the assembly of seismic-resistant steel moment frames, the technology is still going through the certification process.
-Hence, we do not recommend to use the Interjoint connectors to build permanent structures that would be exposed to earthquake forces or atypical wind load.
+Hence, we do not recommend to use the Interjoint connectors alone to build permanent structures that would be exposed to earthquake forces or atypical (storm, hurricane) wind load.
+Other code-compliant and redundant building components must be employed in addition to the Interjoint connectors to protect the built structure during a storm or a hurricane, and/or an earthquake.